cybersader/awesome-cybersader/📁 50 - Cybersade/YLC 2024 Presentation/YLC 2024 Presentation.md

 - It's all fun and games till the waves build up to be too big and you don't take it seriously.

+Technology is a means to ends

+>"The ends don't justify the means."
 ## Cyber Origin

 - [cybernetics | Etymology of cybernetics by etymonline](https://www.etymonline.com/word/cybernetics)